Xilinx/Vitis_Libraries/vision/README.md

 # Vitis Vision Library
-The Vitis Vision library is a set of 90+ kernels, optimized for Xilinx FPGAs, AI Engine and SoCs, based on the OpenCV computer vision library.
-The kernels in the Vitis Vision library are optimized and supported in the Xilinx Vitis Tool Suite.
+The Vitis Vision library is a set of 90+ kernels, optimized for Xilinx™ FPGAs, AI Engine™, and SoCs, based on the OpenCV computer vision library.
+The kernels in the Vitis Vision library are optimized and supported in the Xilinx Vitis™ Tool Suite.

 # DESIGN FILE HIERARCHY
 The library is organized into the following folders -